vybuin/csci5541-hw3/README.md

-# HW4: Generating and evaluating text
+# HW3: Finetuning LLMs for Text Classification

 ## Installation
 Make sure Python 3.11+ is installed, then run: